-Guide to buying travel insurance
+Guide to travel insurance

 The first and most important thing to consider when choosing a travel insurance policy is the type of getaway you are planning.
 It doesn't matter whether you are opting for a fortnight on the beach, embarking on a once-in-a-lifetime round the world trek or just jetting off on a whirlwind weekend, travel insurance is essential.
 However, different types of trips have insurance requirements unique to them.

-If you are planning on staying away for more than three months, a long stay travel insurance policy is ideal.
+If you are planning on staying away for more than three months, a Long Stay Travel Insurance policy is ideal.
 As this type of insurance can cover you for up to 18 months, it is a great option for the more adventurous traveller, or those with a spontaneous streak.

 As well as looking at the holiday itself, it is also worth taking into account your overall travelling habits; if you are something of a jetsetter, or even just like to get away more than once a year, taking out an Annual Travel Insurance policy could be the best deal for you.
 However, if the holiday is a rare treat, then Single Trip Insurance is likely to be your best option.

 It is worth noting, however, that with all travel insurance policies there are limitations to activities that can be covered.
-For example, Staysure's travel insurance will cover hikers up to a maximum altitude of 2,000 metres – an ample amount for the average hiker, but it wouldn't cover a Mount Kilimanjaro climb!
+For example, Staysure's travel insurance will cover hikers up to a maximum altitude of 2,500 metres – an ample amount for the average hiker, but it wouldn't cover a Mount Kilimanjaro climb!
 It is therefore essential to check any limitations that may apply to your preferred activity or sport before purchasing your travel insurance policy.

 Although travel insurance is a necessity for every holidaymaker, if you have a pre-existing medical condition you will be more aware of the importance of securing a policy that meets your needs.
 In these cases, medical travel insurance is a fantastic option.
 There is no reason why people with certain conditions should not be able to see the world or treat themselves to a holiday, and medical travel insurance enables you to enjoy your getaway without worrying about what you would do if something goes wrong.

 How much to insure your baggage for is an often asked question, with the answer largely depending on where you are travelling to and how expensive your items are.
 For example, for those travelling in the UK you may find that your belongings are covered on your home insurance (with some home insurance policies extending this cover to include Europe).
 However, for more far-flung destinations the baggage cover needed may significantly increase, especially for long stay trips.
-You'll be pleased to know that Staysure's baggage cover can be extended to £2,000 with the option of insuring a single item up to the value of £1,000.
+You'll be pleased to know that Staysure's baggage cover can be extended to £2,500 with the option of insuring a single item up to the value of £1,000.

-To make sure you get the best cover possible, it is important to ensure you look for a policy that specifically caters for your age as most standard insurance providers will increase their travel insurance for over 65's quite considerably.
+To make sure you get the best cover possible, it is important to ensure you look for a policy that specifically caters for your age as most standard providers will increase their travel insurance for over 65's quite considerably.